By Rhonda Carrier

 Afterwards, we went to find their younger brother Zac, who was napping in our room with his dad.
-The Boar’s Head is owned by Lord and Lady Ingleby, who still live in part of the Castle, and you couldn’t hope to find a cosier or more welcoming country inn.
+The Boar’s Head is owned by Lord and Lady Ingleby, who still live in part of the castle, and you couldn’t hope to find a cosier or more welcoming country inn.
 Families are normally put in the annex across the road from the main building, where we had two adjoining rooms.
-Comfortable rather than luxurious, they come with lovely touches such as wooden boats for the bath, retro radios, cookies and chocolate mice, and, in the parent’s room, a complimentary decanter of sherry.
-After some decadent lounging around, we dined in the hotel, which has a fairly formal restaurant but also a more casual pub-like bistro that’s perfect for families, with a kids’ menu and an emphasis on local produce, some from the Castle estate itself.
+Comfortable rather than luxurious, they come with lovely touches such as wooden boats for the bath, retro radios, cookies and chocolate mice, and, in the parent’s room, a much-appreciated complimentary decanter of sherry.
+After some decadent lounging around, we dined in the hotel, which has a fairly formal restaurant but also a more casual pub-like bistro that’s perfect for families, with a kids’ menu and an emphasis on local produce, some from the castle estate itself.

 Before heading north in the morning, we returned to the castle to meet Santa in his grotto – what luck that he happened to pay a visit that day! – then went to spot some of his reindeer who were taking a break in the castle’s parkland.
-This, too, has been set up with kids in mind, with a play trail, a treasure hunt and a woodland play area (plus, at certain times of year, a treetop ropes course).
+This, too, has been set up with kids in mind, with a play trail, a treasure hunt and a woodland play area (plus, at certain times of year, a treetop high-ropes course).

 Ripley, of course, was thrilled to be in Ripley, loudly proclaiming himself to be ‘the king of the castle’.
 But for a village with little to really see or do, it was a great hit with all our family, and we found ourselves vowing to come back at a warmer time of year, when we can spend more time enjoying the grounds and also explore the surrounding area – nearby attractions include Fountains Abbey and Studeley Royal Water Garden and Newby Hall.